ModOrganizer2/modorganizer-umbrella/README.md

 ## Notes
 * While mostly functional this project is work in progress and should only be used by those with the will to spend some time.
-* Currently all dependencies are built from source, including monsters like Qt and python.
+* Currently all dependencies (except, optionally, Qt) are built from source, including monsters like Boost and Python.
 This is necessary to produce releasable bundles (pre-built python would introduce additional run-time dependencies, pre-built Qt doesn't provide debug symbols (pdbs)) but it is overkill if all you want to do is contribute to a plugin.

 ## Concept
 At its base this is actually a fairly simple program.
 Arbitrary command calls are wrapped inside Task objects (grouped as projects) and put into a dependency graph.